nigel-m-m/site/nuxt/content/en/docs/patterns/florent/index.md

 Pin the tape in place: The two pins are used to distribute the tape equally on both sides.
 Place one pin at the back, and the other at the front.
-Since the brim is held in place it can't be much stretched, so pin the tape in this area "normally" For the remaining part you might need to ease the fabric along the tape.
+Since the brim is held in place it can't be stretched much, so pin the tape in this area "normally" For the remaining part you might need to ease the fabric along the tape.
 I recommend to hand stitch the tape in place, on both edges of the tape